iKala/gorm-cli/README.md

 ## Initialization
 First, prepare your connection settings.

-[gorm-cli](https://github.com/iKala/gorm-cli) will load the gorm drivers automatically to supports various dialect such as `mysql`, `postgres`...like `gorm` do, but you need to install the drive yourself.
+[gorm-cli](https://github.com/iKala/gorm-cli) will load the gorm drivers automatically to support various dialects such as `mysql`, `postgres`...like `gorm` do, but you need to install the drive yourself.

 ```shell
 # Get the mysql driver when you use the mysql dialect.